bluebot08/bluebot08/README.md

 - 👋 Hi, I’m @bluebot08
-- 👀 I’m interested in ...movies, music, and technology.
+- 👀 I’m interested in ...movies, music, games and technology.
+I would like to create websites that will improve people's enjoyment of these things.
 - 🌱 I’m currently learning ...full-stack development and the Unity Engine
 - 💞️ I’m looking to collaborate on ...anything really.
 - 📫 How to reach me ...that's a secret for now.